Fudan-iGEM/2023-wiki/docs/src/human-practices.md

 1. Though nitrogen accounts for only 0.1% of the Martian atmosphere, it is enough to build a complete nitrogen cycle essential for life.
 2. The water, mainly existing in the crystalline form on the surface of Mars,  lays the foundation for the existence of life.
 3. So far, the soil of the moon which is far more infertile than Martian soil has proved to be capable of supporting life.
-The symbiotic system to promote the terraforming of Mars **is worth trying**.
+A symbiotic system to promote the terraforming of Mars **is worth trying**.
 4. Research has shown a potential association of vigorous minerals with life activity in harsh environments like highlands and deserts on Earth.
 Similar minerals have been found on Mars, indicating another probable condition for life.

 Besides, Prof. Li pointed out the challenges for life to survive on the surface of Mars.
 For example, the environment, **with huge temperature differences, intense radiation, and frequent storms**, makes it extremely difficult to keep enough nutrients.
 The water in crystalline form can hardly be directly absorbed and used by creatures.
 The lack of phosphorus will also be a key limiting factor for life.